-ESI undertook a feasibility study of renewable energy options for a historic building.
+ESI, now part of Stantec, undertook a feasibility study of renewable energy options for a historic building.
 The study demonstrated that ground source energy would be the most cost-effective method of heating to meet the spatial requirements.
-Based on ESI’s feasibility study, the preferred option for renewable energy is now being installed.
+Based on our feasibility study, the preferred option for renewable energy has now been installed.

 As part of the restoration of St Giles House in Dorset, Shaftesbury Estates intends to use sustainable energy for heating the building.
 ESI was commissioned to provide a feasibility study of the renewable energy options for the scheme, focussing on ground source energy.